-ASM 113 Fabric Repairs
+ASM-113 Fabric Repairs

-During this course students will learn to use fabric coverings and to conduct repairs.
+During this course you will learn to use fabric coverings and to conduct repairs in the same.
 Topics include the testing of fabric coverings, installation of fabrics, patch and panel repairs, shrinking, reinforcing, and the installation of grommets and inspection rings.